How we tested

 The biggest difference was in the evenness of the tortillas and the amount of effort required to press them.
 The heavy cast-iron and wood models practically flattened the tortilla for us, while the lighter-weight cast-aluminum and plastic models required more muscle.
 Both of our purchased copies of the plastic tortilla press were warped, resulting in tortillas that were too thick or thin in different spots.
 We preferred presses with a large pressing surface; on smaller presses dough sometimes squeezed out the sides if the dough ball wasn’t perfectly centered.
 Some presses lent themselves to overpressing, making the sides of the tortilla too thin and liable to tear.
 Our favorite press had a sliver of wood attached to the pressing plates that kept the tortillas from getting too thin.

 In the end, our winner, a handsome, rustic wooden press, was weighty enough (almost 12 pounds) to make pressing effortless; had an ample 8-inch pressing surface; and made even tortillas.
-If $65 is too steep, we recommend our runner-up, which offered good heft and almost 8 inches of pressing surface.
+If our winner's price is too steep, we recommend our runner-up, which offered good heft and almost 8 inches of pressing surface.